groupvine/gv-doc/3-send/1-sendOnline.md

 in your emails to give members a direct link access to their Profile and your account Email Feed.

 <span id="gv-3send-1sendOnline-useews"></span>
-### Use Email Widgets to collect information and ask questions right in your email
+### Add Email Widgets to collect information and ask questions right in your email

 <span class="sub g4s">